Nevada, Iowa

-Nevada (/nɪˈveɪdə/ niv-AY-də) is a city in, and the county seat of, Story County, Iowa, United States.
+Nevada (/nɪˈveɪdə/ niv-AY-də) is a city in, and the county seat of Story County, Iowa, United States.
 The population was 6,925 in the 2020 census, an increase from 6,658 in 2000.
 Nevada is part of the Ames, Iowa Metropolitan Statistical Area, which is a part of the larger Ames-Boone, Iowa Combined Statistical Area.
 Nevada is the second-most populous city in Story County.
-The city's name is pronounced differently from the U.S. state of Nevada.
+The city’s name is pronounced different from the state of Nevada, which is usually pronounced nuh-VAD-uh, instead the city’s name is pronounced nuh-VAY-duh.

 History

-Nevada was platted in 1853.
-It was named after the Sierra Nevada mountains.
-On October 11, 1853 the T. E. Alderman family moved into the first structure in Nevada.
-This Structure served as Pioneer Store, Post office, and Court Room.
+Nevada was platted in 1853 along the banks of the West Indian Creek.
+A local settler, Mr. Thrift, named the town after his daughter, Sierra Nevada, who was named after the Sierra Nevada mountain range.
+On October 11, 1853, Theodore E. and Hannah Alderman moved into the first structure in Nevada.
+This structure served as Pioneer Store, post office, and courtroom.
+Their son Ulysses Sherman Alderman later served on the Iowa House of Representatives.
 A post office has been in operation in Nevada since 1854.

 Historic properties in Nevada include Briggs Terrace Evergreen Lane Property, completed in 1879, and the Nevada Downtown Historic District, listed on the National Register of Historic Places in 2003.
 In 2019, the district became the 54th Main Street Iowa community, part of the larger Main Street Programs in the United States.

 Geography

-Nevada's longitude and latitude coordinates in decimal form are 42.019152, -93.451775.

 According to the United States Census Bureau, the city has a total area of 5.08 sqmi, of which 5.06 sqmi is land and 0.02 sqmi is water.